-Chris is committed to providing a service of the highest level to all his clients and, with his previous experience, can bring an additional dimension to cases that need to be fought.
+Chris is committed to providing a service of the highest calibre.
+He is extremely approachable, hard-working and responsive to the needs of his clients.
+His experience can often bring an additional dimension to cases that need to be fought at trial.

-Away from the Bar, Chris enjoys participating and watching sport, running and reading.
-He is also a skillful conjurer.
+Away from the Bar, Chris is a long-suffering Notts County FC supporter, he is a licensed radio amateur, and enjoys boxing, running and reading.
+He is also a skilful conjurer.

-Chris has prosecuted, defended and mitigated on behalf of those charged with breach of waste disposal licenses and environmental offences.
+Chris has prosecuted, defended and mitigated on behalf of those charged with breach of waste disposal licenses, health and safety (including fatal injury cases) and environmental offences.

 He has prosecuted and defended at all levels (Court of Appeal, Crown Court and Magistrates’ Court) those charged with offences prosecuted by various Local Authorities and Trading Standards Departments pursuant to their statutory enforcement duties, including benefit fraud and consumer protection offences and in particular offences contrary to the Consumer Protection from Unfair Trading Regulations 2008.